waffle-fry/owenwide/README.md

 `api.py` contains the API implementation - this will serve the complete API, making it available in the browser.

-`customers_lambda` is our first Lambda implementation for our customers functionality/endpoint.
+`customers_lambda.py` is our first Lambda implementation for our customers functionality/endpoint.

 ## The API